-METRO focuses strategically on creating additional customer value for the wholesale business.
-The objective is to increase the company value sustainably.
+METRO is a customer-oriented wholesaler with multichannel business operations.
+With the implementation of the sCore strategy, our wholesale stores will be streamlined towards sustainable growth.
+Furthermore, the delivery business will be substantially expanded, and the online marketplace will be further rolled out in the country portfolio.
+Our primary objective here is to increase the company value sustainably.
 This principle is also reflected in our internal management system.
-METRO uses the key performance figures described in the following for the planning, management and control of our business activities.
+METRO uses the key figures described in the following for the planning, management and control of our business activities.
 Selected key performance indicators of our management system (sales growth, EBITDA and Return on Capital Employed) form the basis for the Management Board’s variable remuneration component.

-The first important key performance indicators for METRO are the exchange rate-adjusted sales growth and the EBITDA excluding earnings contributions from real estate transactions and transformation costs.
+The most important key performance indicators for METRO are the exchange rate-adjusted sales growth and the adjusted EBITDA.
 Our management system also makes use of other significant performance indicators, which are explained in the following.

 Key performance indicators describing the earnings position

-The first of our most important key performance indicators for our operational business is the exchange rate-adjusted total sales growth.
-In financial year 2020/21, the development of like-for-like sales growth was used as the most important performance indicator in addition to total sales growth.
-However, since the expansion of the store-based business via new locations has become less important in recent years, the development of like-for-like sales and total sales have recently converged strongly.
-From financial year 2021/22 onwards, the focus will increasingly be on total sales and the variable remuneration of the Management Board will be switched from like-for-like sales growth to total sales growth adjusted for currency effects and portfolio changes.
-Regarding total sales growth adjusted for exchange rate and portfolio changes, the focus is on the control function of the portfolio.
+The first of our most important key performance indicators for our operational business is the exchange rate-adjusted total sales growth, which is also viewed as a key figure adjusted for portfolio changes.
+The focus here is on the control function of the portfolio.
 The key figure reflects a change in sales adjusted for significant divestments.
 Significant acquisitions within the financial year are only included in the key figure in the following year.
+Generally speaking, the outlook is also based on a consistent portfolio.

 Other important key performance indicators of METRO are the profit or loss for the period and the earnings per share.
-These key performance indicators ensure that the tax and net financial result are given consideration in addition to the operational result and thereby allow for a holistic assessment of METRO’s earnings position from the perspective of the shareholders.
+These key performance indicators ensure that the tax and net financial result as well as impairment losses are given consideration in addition to the operational result.
+Thereby, they allow for a holistic assessment of METRO’s earnings position from the perspective of the shareholders.

-Key performance indicators relating to the financial and asset position
+Key performance indicators describing the financial and asset position

 The management of METRO’s financial and asset position aims at sustainably assuring liquidity and arranging cost-effective sources for the financing requirements of our subsidiaries.

-The key performance indicators used in this area also include the investments, which are planned, reported and audited both in aggregate for the group as well as separately for the segments.
+The key performance indicators used in this area also include the investments, which are planned, reported and audited both in aggregate for the group and separately for the segments.
 Investments are defined as additions to non-current assets (excluding financial instruments and deferred tax assets).

 The net debt and free cash flow are also used as key performance indicators to manage METRO’s liquidity and capital structure.
 The net debt results from the balance of financial liabilities (including liabilities from leases), cash or cash equivalents and short-term financial investments.
-A simplified cash flow definition, focusing on the main cash flow components, is used for the free cash flow.
+Free cash flow represents the unrestricted funds generated throughout the financial year, which are primarily available for redemption of borrowings, distribution of dividends or for M&A activities.
+Free cash flow is calculated from cash flow from operating activities based on continuing operations plus divestments less investments (excluding financial investments), lease payments as well as net interest paid and other borrowing costs.
+The free cash flow defined in this manner can be derived directly from the cash flow statement.
+Furthermore, a simplified cash flow definition, focusing on the main cash flow components, is used for internal control purposes.
 The simplified free cash flow is calculated as adjusted EBITDA less lease payments and cash investments (excluding mergers and acquisitions) +/− changes in net working capital.
-The simplified cash flow is also used to determine the free cash flow conversion, which serves as a measure of the group’s ability to transform the generated income into cash inflows.
-The free cash flow conversion results from the ratio between the simplified free cash flow and adjusted EBITDA after lease payments.

 Value-oriented key performance indicators